Functional Data Representation with Merge Trees: Merge Trees of Functions

-\section{Properties}
+\subsection{Properties}

-In this section we state the main invariance result anticipated in the introduction and we also point out a few differences between persistence diagrams and merge trees.
+In this section we state the invariance property anticipated in the introduction and we also point out a few differences between persistence diagrams and merge trees.

-\begin{prop}[Invariance] The (isomorphism class of the) merge tree and the persistence diagram representations of the function $f:X\rightarrow \mathbb{R}$, are both invariant under homeomorphic re-parametrization of $f$. \end{prop}
+\begin{proposition}[Invariance] The isomorphism class of the merge tree of a function $f:X\rightarrow \mathbb{R}$ satisfying (A0), is invariant under homeomorphic re-parametrization of $f$. \end{proposition}

-\begin{rmk} As an immediate consequence of \Cref{prop:invariance} we obtain that, if the functions $f$ and $g$ can be aligned by means of an homeomorphism, that is if $f = g \circ \eta$ being $\eta$ an homeomorphism, then their associated merge trees $T_f$ and $T_g$ are isomorphic and the same holds for $PD(f)$ and $PD(g)$. \end{rmk}
+\begin{remark} As an immediate consequence of \Cref{prop:invariance} we obtain that, if the functions $f$ and $g$ can be aligned by means of an homeomorphism, that is if $f = g \circ \eta$ being $\eta$ an homeomorphism, then their associated merge trees $T_f$ and $T_g$ are isomorphic. \end{remark}

-In other words, we can warp, deform, move the domain \(X\) of a function \(f\) by means of any homeomorphism, and this will have no effect on its associated PD or merge tree.
-As a consequence, if each element of a sample of functions is represented by its merge tree, or by its persistence diagram, one can carry out the statistical analysis without worrying about possible misalignements, that is without first singling out, for each function of the sample, the specific warping function, identified by an homeomorphism, which decouples its phase and amplitude variabilities.
+In other words, we can warp, deform, move the domain \(X\) of a function \(f\) by means of any homeomorphism, and this will have no effect on its associated merge tree.
+As a consequence, if each element of a sample of functions is represented by its merge tree, one can carry out the statistical analysis without worrying about possible misalignements, that is without first singling out, for each function of the sample, the specific warping function, identified by an homeomorphism, which decouples its phase and amplitude variabilities.